SocialJustice

 We are inviting our Butler Church family and friends to engage in the work of peaceMAKING by engaging issues of social justice.
 At the heart of peacemaking is God’s desire for justice.
 Below you will find resources for a time of prayer, study and reflection, as well as further resources you can explore on the issues of justice, reconciliation, and racism.
 This is meant to be an accessible way to begin to think more deeply on these issues and consider how we can move forward as peacemakers with Jesus.

-March 2021 Update: Recent events have revealed once again the brokenness of our world and the horrible effects of racism and hate.
+March 2021: Recent events have revealed once again the brokenness of our world and the horrible effects of racism and hate.
 As a church we absolutely rebuke and stand against the sins of racism and hate in all forms, including the verbal and physical violence that has increased towards our Asian community.
 We stand with our Asian brothers and sisters in our church, our community, and beyond.
 As a church we remain committed to the work of peacemaking.

 What does the Bible mean when it talks about “Justice”?